-What is the Graduate Certificate in Online Teaching and Learning?
+What is the Online Teaching and Learning Graduate Certificate (OTLGC)?

-The Graduate Certificate in Online Teaching and Learning (OTL) is for professionals in business, government, education, or other settings who want to develop their knowledge and skills in online teaching and learning.
+The Online Teaching and Learning Graduate Certificate (OTLGC) is for professionals in business, government, education, or other settings who want to develop their knowledge and skills in online teaching and learning.

 OTL utilizes technology-based environments to actively engage students in designing formal educational projects that meet professional objectives.
 The five core courses (3-credits each) are sequences to provide an intense immersion in a dynamic online environment and culminates in an online teaching practicum.

-Prime candidates for the OTL program are individuals with a need to explore online teaching and learning techniques and the willingness to engage in collaborative learning projects.
+Prime candidates for the OTLGC program are individuals with a need to explore online teaching and learning techniques and the willingness to engage in collaborative learning projects.

 OTL courses can be taken as electives by students who do not wish to complete the certificate program.